fossasia/labyrinth/README.md

 Audio files are usually not licensed under AGPL.
 They have a different license.
 Please **make sure that the license permits** using the file for the project.
 Licenses which allow free usage are e.g. the Creative Commons Licenses: CC-BY, CC-BY-SA, CC-BY-NC, ... .
-To add the a sound file, we need to respect the license, so please follow this guide:
+To add a sound file, we need to respect the license, so please follow this guide:
 - [ ] Add your sound file to the [audio](audio) directory.
 Use a name which fits the sound.
 - [ ] Add a file with the license of the sound file.
 If your file is named `audio.mp3` add a file named `audio.mp3.license`.
 - [ ] If you created this sound, please consider adding the source files.